gabrieldansereau/ms_downscaling_metawebs/README.md

 ## Outputs: The downscaled metaweb

-The final output of our method was the spatial probabilistic metaweb, which contains a localized probabilistic metaweb in every cell across the study area (Outputs box on @Fig:conceptual).
-This gives us an idea of the possible networks in all sites as the metaweb essentially serves to set an upper bound on the potential interactions [@Strydom2022PreMet], but with the added benefit of accounting for co-occurrence probabilities in this case.
-From there, we can create maps of network properties (e.g. number of links, connectance) measured on the local realizations, display their spatial distribution, and compute some traditional community-level measures such as species richness.
+The final output of our method was the downscaled metaweb, which contains a localized probabilistic metaweb in every site across the study area (Outputs box on @Fig:conceptual).
+A metaweb essentially serves to set an upper bound on the potential interactions [@Strydom2022PreMet]; therefore, the downscaled metaweb is a refined upper boundary at the local scale taking into account co-occurrences.
+It is still potential in nature and differs from a local realization, from which it should have a different structure.
+Nonetheless, from the downscaled metaweb we can create maps of network properties (e.g. number of links, connectance) measured on the local probabilities, display their spatial distribution, and compute some traditional community-level measures such as species richness.
 We can also calculate the uncertainty associated with the network and community measurements and compare their spatial distribution (see Supplementary Material).
+We computed expected metrics on probabilistic networks following @Poisot2016StrPro [see @Gravel2019BriElt for a similar example].

 ### Analyses of results by ecoregions